juliachelsie/YourGreenhouse/README.md

 ### Testing with unittests in Python/Django.
 - I have also used django unittest to test all my code in models.py, views.py, urls.py and forms.py.
 The tests are all located in tests.py.

+## Different web browsers.

+- I have tested it on Microsoft Edge and it works with no problems.
+- I have tested it on Google Chrome and it  wors with no problems.

 ### Unfixed bugs
 - When loading post.html lighthouse give me pretty bad "performance numbers" on both mobile and desktop devices.
 I think this is because the images are to large and they take a while to load.
 I would like to fix this issue by scaling the images down in size, when i have access to a affordable image editing service.